Margaret Barr Fulton: Career

 Fulton returned to the UK and attempted to find a job for seven months before psychiatrist David Henderson, who had previously started the first occupational therapy department in the UK, arranged for her to meet Robert Dods Brown, the medical superintendent of the Aberdeen Royal Asylum (now Royal Cornhill Hospital).
 Fulton was appointed in 1925, therefore becoming the first qualified occupational therapist to work in the UK.

 In her role, she instructed crafts lessons for patients, and in 1927 she organised an exhibition of their work, which was inaugurated by the Commissioner for Lunacy Sir Arthur Rose.
 By 1932, fifteen therapists had been appointed in Scottish mental health hospitals, and together they created the Scottish Association of Occupational Therapy with Fulton as secretary and treasurer.
-She went on to become elected as its chairwoman in 1946 and served on its council from 1949–1960 and 1964–1971.
+She went on to become elected as its chairwoman in 1946 and served on its council from 1949 to 1960 and 1964–1971.

 Fulton was a founder of the World Federation of Occupational Therapists in 1952 and was elected as its first president.
 After the organisation held its first international congress in Edinburgh, Scotland in August 1954, she received an MBE in the 1955 New Year Honours for her contribution to the profession.